 Sports development officers aim to provide opportunities for participation in sport for all sections of the community.
-They distribute information and organise sport-related projects, classes, programmes, coaching, club development and training for those who want to participate for fun and those who are interested in competing at all levels, from local to national and international.
+They distribute information and organise sport-related projects, classes, programmes, coaching, club development and training.
+They target those who want to take part for fun as well as those who are interested in competing at all levels, from local to national and international.

 Typical work activities

-The activities that sports development officers could become involved with include:
+The tasks that sports development officers could become involved with include:

 - identifying sport, recreation and health initiatives and overseeing strategic planning and implementation;